ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 The test harness to be initialised needs a lot of configuration data, such as:

 - the names of the devices that are part of the subsystems;
-- the flags that tell what is emulated and what is production.
+- the flags that tell it what is emulated and what is production.

-To give structure to this data and to provide a consistent interface to it, we use configuration classes.
-Generally, foreach subsystem we want to have a configuration class that represents the configuration data needed to initialise the subsystem (e.g., for the TMC configuration we have a :py:class:`~ska_integration_test_harness.config.TMCConfiguration` class).
-All subsystems configuration are then collected in a common class (:py:class:`~ska_integration_test_harness.config.TestHarnessConfiguration`) which serves as entry point to the configuration.
+To give structure to these data and to provide a consistent interface to them, we use configuration classes.
+Generally, for each subsystem we want to have a configuration class that represents the configuration data needed to initialise the subsystem (e.g., for the TMC configuration we have a :py:class:`~ska_integration_test_harness.config.TMCConfiguration` class).
+All subsystem configurations are then collected in a common class (:py:class:`~ska_integration_test_harness.config.TestHarnessConfiguration`) which serves as the entry point to the configuration.

 This configuration instance can be filled in programmatically and passed to the test harness initialisation procedures, or - more commonly - can be